gaulinsoft/jTypes/README.md

 ### abstract

-...abstract classes => cannot be instantiated and can have abstract methods and properties...
+abstract classes: cannot be instantiated and can have abstract methods and properties

 ### expando

-...expando classes => inject the `__self` object into the root of prototype chain of the instance matrix (and it is only available in legacy mode)...
+expando classes: inject the `__self` object into the root of prototype chain of the instance matrix (and it is only available in legacy mode)

 ### internal

-...internal classes => hide their type from the type() method on all instances and the __type accessor on the public instance (and non-internal classes cannot inherit from internal classes)...
+internal classes: hide their type from the type() method on all instances and the __type accessor on the public instance (and non-internal classes cannot inherit from internal classes)

 ### model

-...models have => optional constructors (new operator invokes constructor), default instances (without new operator)...
+models: have optional constructors (new operator invokes constructor), default instances (without new operator)

 ### optimized

-...optimized classes => dynamically create instance objects (and it is not available in legacy mode)...
+optimized classes: dynamically create instance objects (and it is not available in legacy mode)

 ### primitive

-...primitive classes have => primitive type constraints (for fields and automatically implemented properties), clone() and equals(obj) methods...
+primitive classes: have primitive type constraints (for fields and automatically implemented properties), clone() and equals(obj) methods

 ### sealed

-...sealed classes => cannot be inherited...
+sealed classes: cannot be inherited

 ### struct

-...structs have => optional constructors (new operator invokes constructor), default instances (without new operator), no inheritance, clone() and equals(obj) methods...
+structs: have optional constructors (new operator invokes constructor), default instances (without new operator), no inheritance, clone() and equals(obj) methods

 ### unlocked

-...unlocked classes have => chainable __base instances...
+unlocked classes: have chainable __base instances

 ## Class Member Modifiers

 ### abstract

-...abstract members => must be overridden in a derived class (and can only be used on methods or properties)...
+abstract members: must be overridden in a derived class (and can only be used on methods or properties)

 ### const

-...const members => are not `[Writable]` and can only be used with the `prototype` or `static` modifiers...
+const members: are not `[Writable]` and can only be used with the `prototype` or `static` modifiers

 ### hidden

-...hidden members => are not `[Enumerable]` (fields and properties are enumerable by default, methods are not)
+hidden members: are not `[Enumerable]` (fields and properties are enumerable by default, methods are not)

 ### new

-...new members => hide an inherited member (when not overriding)...
+new members: hide an inherited member (when not overriding)

 ### override

-...override members => override an inherited abstract or virtual member...
+override members: override an inherited abstract or virtual member

 ### private

-...private members => are only accessible in the methods and properties of the class they are defined in...
+private members: are only accessible in the methods and properties of the class they are defined in

 ### protected

-...protected members => are only accessible in the methods and properties of the class they are defined in and the methods and properties of any derived classes...
+protected members: are only accessible in the methods and properties of the class they are defined in and the methods and properties of any derived classes

 ### prototype

-...prototype members => are defined on the prototype of the class constructor (`Class.prototype`)...
+prototype members: are defined on the prototype of the class constructor (`Class.prototype`)

 ### public

-...public members => are accessible everywhere for the class they are defined in and any derived classes as well...
+public members: are accessible everywhere for the class they are defined in and any derived classes as well

 ### readonly

-...readonly members => are only writable inside the constructor (and can only be used with fields and automatically implemented properties)...
+readonly members: are only writable inside the constructor (and can only be used with fields and automatically implemented properties)

 ### sealed

-...sealed members => cannot be overridden and must be used with the `override` modifier...
+sealed members: cannot be overridden and must be used with the `override` modifier

 ### static

-...static members => are defined on the class constructor (`Class`)...
+static members: are defined on the class constructor (`Class`)

 ### virtual

-...virtual members => can be overridden in a derived class (and can only be used on methods or properties)...
+virtual members: can be overridden in a derived class (and can only be used on methods or properties)

 ### visible

-...visible members => are `[Enumerable]` (methods are not enumerable by default, fields and properties are)
+visible members: are `[Enumerable]` (methods are not enumerable by default, fields and properties are)

 ## Global Settings